 - American Me

-- Cheech Marin (a real-life native of the San Fernando Valley, so he comes by it naturally).
+- Cheech Marin - A Latino born and raised in the San Fernando Valley, he uses his real-life accent in dramatic roles and exaggerates it in his comedy roles and standup work.
 Tommy Chong has more of a laidback Surfer accent.

 - Here's a better explanation (with Audio) on the Seattle accent.